 Rose makes more sense for Dart, simply because players will like her more than Shana.
 The rest of the crew is uninspired really, like Dart, they are simply stale and lifeless.
 This can be blamed in part to the localization because they all read the same, but also because the plot was so awfully predictable and cliched.

-The story is cliched at it’s worst, there is a ghost ship (grandia), there is a tournament (Star Ocean 2 and Xenogears) and the whole dragoon concept feels to me like it was taken straight from the power rangers kid series.
-The problem with the game is that while borrows a lot from other RPGs it never does anything to go the extra mile that it would take to make better any of the elements it stole from them.
+The story is cliched at its worst, there is a ghost ship (Grandia), there is a tournament (Star Ocean 2 and Xenogears) and the whole Dragoon concept feels to me like it was taken straight from the Power Rangers tv series for kids.
+The problem with the game is that while borrows a lot from other RPGs, it never does anything to go the extra mile that it would take to improve upon any of the elements it stole from them.

-In the end this feels a like a quickly put together story, it had some potential but the developers screwed it up, think of it as that 9 year old boy who watches anime all day and thinks he can write a great story, because he has great ideas (that he stole from the anime shows, no less) but doesn’t know how to put them together with out making them sound corny.
+In the end, The Legend of Dragoon feels a like a quickly put together story, it had some potential but the developers screwed it up.
+Think of it as that 9 year old boy who watches anime all day and thinks he can write a great story, because he has great ideas (that he stole from the anime shows, no less) but doesn’t know how to put them together without making them sound corny.

-It really seems that Sony had the entire checklist on how to make a FF clone 101 down.
+It really seems that Sony had the entire 101 checklist on how to make a FF clone down.
 Spiky Haired hero?
 Check.
 Love interest that is persecuted by an evil empire?
 Check.
 Silver haired villain?
 Check.
 Wise martial artist old man?
 Check.
-Cool gimmick to take hold of younger audiences (dragoons)?
+Cool gimmick to take ahold of younger audiences (dragoons)?
 Check.
 And the checklist goes on and on.

 Story: 4.0 — Cliched, cliched and more cliched, horrible translation and grammatical errors punctuate the predictable plot holed tale.